EdDataScienceEES/tutorial-shaistilman/index.md

 # Tutorial aims:

 1. Understand why we do model selection.
-3. Understand the evaluation metrics used in model selection.
+2. Understand the evaluation metrics used in stepwise model selection.
-4. Understand how to intepret the output of  `summary()` function, in terms of model selection.
-5. Learn about `ANOVA()` function for model selection and how to intepret the output of it.
-6. Learn about `drop1()` function for model selection and how to intepret the output of it.
+3. Learn about `drop1()` function for model selection and how to intepret the output of it.
-7. Learn about the `step()` function for model selection and how to intepret the output of it.
+4. Learn about the `step()` function for model selection and how to intepret the output of it.
-8. Learn how to these concepts to real problems in ecology and environmental sciences involving data through worked examples.
+5. Learn how to these concepts to real problems in ecology and environmental sciences involving data through worked examples.

 # Steps: